The shops have closed for winter, but haven’t yet re-opened their doors for summer. Winter has officially gone but summer hasn’t quite yet arrived.

-A winter filled with skiing, snow shoveling, and cold weather can take its toll.
+A winter filled with skiing, snow shovelling, and cold weather can take its toll.
 Not to mention the après ski, late evenings, and non-stop powder chasing we embarked on this winter.
 A winter season inevitably leads to a lack of sleep.
 So we’re using this time to take a few naps, have some lie-ins, and head to be early.

 There are long lists of the benefits of sleep, so hopefully, you don’t need too much convincing.
 Your boss might not appreciate you turning up late or snoozing in your office in the afternoon, but that’s why we have weekends, right?

 Many of us head back home after the lifts shut, and reunite with family members we haven’t seen in a while.
 We share stories and spend quality time once everything else has paused in life.
 So spend some of your downtime with your family members.
 We definitely never regret it.

 While everything is calm, we get together as a team and not only reflect on the past season, but look ahead and start preparing for next winter.

 Spend some of your downtime thinking about what’s coming up in life.
 What do you want to achieve, improve upon, or experience in the coming months or year?

 Do you ever feel guilty for not having a “productive” day?
 We definitely have.
 Turn off that voice in your head, and allow yourself to do nothing.
 The busyness of life can make you think if you’re not “productive”, it’s wasted time.
 But actually, your brain needs rest to make sense of what it’s recently learned.

 Perhaps it’s a walk without your iPhone.
 Maybe it’s a long, leisurely lunch.
 Or it’s just sitting on the sofa, doing nothing, absolutely guilt-free.

 Life can’t – and shouldn’t – move at 100 miles per minute, 365 days a year.
 There are natural ebbs and flows to life and it’s important to take advantage of those quieter times.